-Whereas with a website builder, the focus is on the design.
-Many of them offer a drag-and-drop front-end editor to make website creation easier for all.
+Most website builders offer a drag-and-drop front-end editor to make website creation easier for all.

-Most website builders (at least the ones we’re going to discuss) comes with hosting and ongoing support.
+They also (at least the ones we’re going to discuss) come with hosting and ongoing support.
 So you don’t need to look for a separate web hosting company.
 Whereas with content management systems like WordPress or Drupal, you need to install the software on a web host and maintain it.

 Overall, website builders tend to be easier to use, while traditional CMSs offer more control.